 05 of 12

 Before calling a pest control company, ask friends and neighbors for referrals.
-Check with your state pest control association, or visit www.npma.com for a state-by-state list of providers.
-It is always wise to check any company with the Better Business Bureau (www.bbb.org).
+Check with your state pest control association, or visit the National Pest Management Association's (NPMA) website for a state-by-state list of providers.
+It is always wise to check any company with the Better Business Bureau.
 If you did not receive any personal recommendations, you may want to ask the provider for references—and follow up with calls to the customers provided.

 06 of 12